 The hardest part to figure out was the service agreements.
 It’s easy to forget that you’re not just buying a company, you’re hiring all their people too — including the founders!

-It came down to the wire, but in front of a Polish notary — who probably just wanted to go home–documents were signed to make Ladder the proud owners of Growth Engine!
+It came down to the wire, but in front of a Polish notary — who probably just wanted to go home–documents were signed to make Ladder the proud owners of another growth hacking agency, Growth Engine!

 And, of course, no acquisition would be complete without a friendly light-hearted on-brand jab.